Don’t Face Your Felony Charges Without A Skilled Attorney By Your Side

 - Illegal possession of a firearm and other weapons offenses

 - Sex crimes, including possession of child pornography

 - Assault and battery, assault with a dangerous weapon and other violent crimes

 The first step to fighting your charges is to understand what they are and what potential consequences you face if convicted.
 You can discuss these matters with us during a free initial consultation.

 The felony process in Michigan typically involves two different courts.
 All felony cases begin in district court and the majority of them end up in circuit court.

-Once a person is arraigned on a felony matter the court schedules two hearing; a probable cause conference (PCC) and a Preliminary Examination.
+Once a person is arraigned on a felony matter the court schedules two hearings; a probable cause conference (PCC) and a preliminary examination.
 These hearings both take place at the district court level.
-At the Probable Cause conference (the first of the two hearings to take place) one of three things can happen:
+At the probable cause conference (the first of the two hearings to take place) one of three things can happen: